gvwilson/thirdbit/src/fiction/iffy/index.md

 "None o' that, aright?"

 The bot released her but didn't back up.
-She glanced at the two still in harness and frowned.
+She glanced at the two still in harness and frowned, struck by another idea.
-"Pass me a cable,"
-she said to Benício.
-"I have an idea."

 The bots didn't have collars,
 but a lifetime at sea had taught Iffy dozens of ways to tie a knot.
 She left plenty of slack so that the bots could pull their heads out if they needed to.

 When she was done,
-the three bots that had all of their legs waited patiently in a line behind the dolly, the cable loops around their necks.
+the three bots that had all of their legs waited patiently in a line behind the dolly, the cable looped around their necks.
-Benício shook his head.
-"Nagatha's never gonna believe this."

-Iffy grinned.
-"Come on, you," she said to the fourth bot.
+"Come on, you," she said to the bot that was missing part of its leg.
 "Up you get."
 She put her hand where its neck would have been and tugged it forward.
 Limping,
-it clambered up onto the dolly and crouched down where Iffy and Benício had been sitting.
+it clambered up onto the dolly and crouched down.

 "Nope, nope, not there."
 She tugged it again,
 then sighed when it didn't move.
 "Aright,
-stay there if you want to—we'll get a better view up front anyway."
+stay there if you want to—I'll get a better view up front anyway."

-"Can we go now?"
-Benício asked testily.

-Iffy nodded.
-"Yip yip!"
-The bots in front of them didn't move.
-"Worth a try," she muttered.

-"Forward one quarter speed,"
-Benício ordered.
-A moment later they were rolling through the tunnel once again with three of the new bots following single file behind them.
+A moment later she was rolling through the tunnel once again with three of the new bots following single file behind her.

-Iffy leaned back gingerly.
+Iffy leaned back gingerly against the crippled bot.
-The crippled bot on the dolly rotated its head to study her.
+It rotated its head to study her.
 After a moment she draped an arm over its back to steady herself.
 It wasn't actually more comfortable than just sitting upright, but it was somehow more comforting.

-She didn't notice the extra clattering at first.
-Or rather,
-she wasn't the first to notice that there was more sound behind them than there should be.
+Against all odds her eyes began to close.

-She snapped out of her daze when the three sentry bots trotting in step in the dolly's wake pulled up short.
+She snapped out of her doze when the bots pulled up short.
 "Shad!"
-The dolly smacked hard into the hind legs of the ones in front, who had stopped two mechanical strides later.
+The dolly smacked hard into the hind legs of the ones in front.
 Six boxy clusters of sensors and cameras swivelled to point back the way they had come.

-That's when Iffy heard it:
-the rhythmic *clunk clunk clunk* of exoskeletoned feet on concrete.
+That's when Iffy heard the rhythmic *clunk clunk clunk* of exoskeletoned feet on concrete.
-Benício was already on his feet with something that looked like a high-pressure paint sprayer in his hands.
-"Only thing that doesn't have a lock-out," he said.

-Iffy was already unlooping the cables around the bots' necks.
+She unlooped the cables around the bots' necks.
 "Listen,"
 she said,
 squatting in front of the one she had repaired so that her head and its sensors were on the same level.
-"I know we're not who you were s'posed t' be guardin', but those folk back there?
+"I know I'm not who you were s'posed t' be guardin', but those folk back there?
 They're *really* not s'posed t' be here."
 She fished the screwdriver out of her pocket and held it up.
 "You fix that an' I promise,
-I'll do my best t' fix you all."
+I'll do my best t' fix you an' your friends."

 She had no reason to believe the bot could understand her.
-Its core had probably been imprinted with a dog's mind like Doctor Johel's armored G-80 back in Rothera.
-There was no telling what strange loops it might have formed in the century it had spent patrolling these abandoned tunnels.
+There was no telling what strange loops might have formed in its core as it patrolled these abandoned tunnels.
 For all she knew it would take one look at the Marines and decide they were its true masters.

-The bot took a step forward and to butted her gently with its head, then turned and disappeared into the darkness with its two companions at its heels.
+But the bot took a step forward and to butted her gently with its head, then turned and disappeared into the darkness with its two companions at its heels.

-The fourth bot rose onto its three good legs.
+The crippled bot rose on its three good legs.
 It didn't make a sound,
 but Iffy imagined that if it could have whined it would have.
 "They'll be aright,"